 The sigma-1 receptor is a small transmembrane protein, a stress-reducing survival protein, mainly located on the endoplasmic reticulum membrane of cells.
 This receptor also is present on the surface of some nerve cells and multiple other central nervous system cells and tissues.
 As sigma-1 receptors are present in various sites, different physiological and pathological processes may be influenced by Anavex 2-73 treatment.

 The brain of a person with Alzheimer’s disease has fewer sigma-1 receptors than that of healthy people of the same age.
 That’s why the activation of these receptors could improve the clinical symptoms of the disease and protect against neurologic changes.

 Anavex 2-73 in clinical trials

-The results showed a favorable safety profile for Anavex 2-73, important for further studies.
-The most common adverse effects were minor or grade 1, like dizziness and or headache, and most were resolved.
-Data on its pharmacokinetics, or how a drug is absorbed, distributed and expelled by the body, are still being evaluated.
+The results showed a favorable safety profile for Anavex 2-73, which was important for further studies.
+The most common adverse side effects were minor, such as dizziness and or headache, and most were resolved.
+The researchers noted that “unexpected” therapeutic responses also were seen, including improved alertness and mood, and better engagement with family and friends.

-Note: Alzheimer’s News Today is strictly a news and information website about the disease.
+Alzheimer’s News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.